 Experiment Using Shadows

-You can check the shadows cast at any period of the year by using the shadow rendering feature of SketchUp.
+You can check the shadows cast at any period of the year using the shadow rendering feature of SketchUp.

 Generate the Report